rohanAdhikari1/filament-nepali-datetime/README.md

 ### Saving Date in Nepali Format

-By Default, Datetime is saved in english format even locale is 'en'.
+By Default, Datetime is saved in english format even locale is 'np'.
 You can configure it to save in **Nepali Unicode** in the database.

 > [!WARNING]
 > In Laravel migrations, **don’t use** `timestamp` for Nepali dates.
 Instead, use `string`, because `timestamp` and `datetime` cannot store Unicode characters.